Code-Institute-Submissions/inline-6-overnight/README.md

 #### What will they buy?

-Inline-six engines (internal combustion engine with six cylinders mounted in a straight line), specifically the three best inline-six engines in the world: Toyota’s 2JZ-GTE, Nissan’s RB26DETT and BMW’s S54.
-This is a physical product, so a lot of detail needs to be shown to the website user – name, description, price, shipping/delivery costs, postal address to ship the engines to, images of the engines, etc.: these fields will be included in the database models that’ll be used on this website (no need to include, for example, product ratings/reviews, as these engines are some of the best in the world and are made by some of the best car brands in the world – the car community/businesses know how good they are – and the same applies to search and filter results – only three engines will be sold).
+Inline-six engines (internal combustion engines with six cylinders mounted in a straight line), specifically the five best inline-six engines in the world: Toyota’s 2JZ-GTE, Nissan’s RB26DETT, BMW’s S54, Ford's Barra and BMW's M88.
+This is a physical product, so a lot of detail needs to be shown to the website user – name, description, price, shipping/delivery costs, postal address to ship the engines to, images of the engines, etc.: these fields will be included in the database models that’ll be used on this website (no need to include, for example, product ratings/reviews, as these engines are some of the best in the world and are made by some of the best car brands in the world – the car community/businesses know how good they are – and the same applies to search and filter results – only five engines will be sold).
 There’s also another separate product that will be sold – a digital product: car tuning software, so there’s instant access to this product when payment is complete, and the storage of this product will be handled on the database as well.
-Order notifications will be sent after any purchase.

 #### How will they pay?